abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

 1. Using probability distributions to model uncertainty about $$\theta$$ doesn't necessarily mean that the parameter itself has erratic/random behavior.
-Most of the time, what is actually being modeled by these distributions (over the parameter, yes) is **my personal knowledge** on the thing rather than the thing itself.
+Most of the time in practice (and everywhere in this post), what is actually being modeled by these distributions (over the parameter, yes) is **my personal knowledge** on the thing rather than the thing itself.
-1. Accordingly, once we believe that the combo prior + likelihood reasonably accomodates reality, Bayes' theorem offers the logical foundation upon which we rationally adjust our perceptions on $$\theta$$ under new evidence.
+1. Accordingly, once we believe that the combo prior + likelihood reasonably accomodates reality, Bayes' theorem offers the logical foundation upon which we should rationally adjust our perceptions on $$\theta$$ under new evidence.

 The [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) is a good example of that.